 I am a Canadian novelist, who writes both under the pen name Con Cú (owl in Vietnamese) and my own name of Ian Thomas Shaw.
 My pen name was derived from a nickname given to me by a Vietnamese friend, whose stories about Vietnam and coming as a child to Canada inspired my first novel, Soldier, Lily, Peace and Pearls.
 I was born in Vancouver, British Columbia.
 For the last 34 years, I have worked as a diplomat and as an international development worker, living in Africa, the Middle East and Europe.
 I currently live in Aylmer, Quebec (just outside of Ottawa).
 My second novel, Quill of the Dove, is a blend of literary fiction and political thriller set against the Lebanese Civil War and the Israeli-Palestinian conflict.
 Quill of the Dove was published by Guernica Editions on April 1, 2019.
 In June 2019, it was optioned by Original Pictures for a TV limited series.
-Quill of the Dove will also be published in 2020 in French (Éditions L'Interligne) and in 2021 in Spanish (Ediciones Dokusou) and Catalan (Editorial Gregal).
+Quill of the Dove will also be published in 2020 in French (Éditions L'Interligne), in Spanish (Ediciones Dokusou), in German (Verlag LiteraturWissenschaft) and Catalan (Editorial Gregal).
 I am the founder and main editor for Deux Voiliers Publishing (24 books edited), and the founder of the Prose in the Park Literary Festival and the Ottawa Review of Books.
 I am a member in good standing of the Writers' Union of Canada, the Quebec Writers Federation and the Ottawa Independent Writers.

 Let's link up on